nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 The hardening measures are grouped into three main sections:

-* Section [2](#2-x-road-operator-and-security-server-administrator-controls) — hardening addressed to both roles: operating system accounts, the Admin UI, the token PIN policy and backups.
+* Section [2](#2-x-road-operator-and-security-server-administrator-controls) — hardening addressed to both roles: operating system accounts, the Admin UI, the token PIN policy, backups and the audit log.
 * Section [3](#3-security-server-administrator-controls) — controls available to the administrator of an individual Security Server.
 * Section [4](#4-x-road-operator-controls) — controls available to the governing authority operating the Central Server and the Configuration Proxy.